ArturKorb/rasa-java-client-library/README.md

 ## Installation
 **Attention!**
 - This is a GitHub package.
-You nee to [authenticate to GitHub Packages](https://docs.github.com/en/free-pro-team@latest/packages/guides/configuring-gradle-for-use-with-github-packages#installing-a-package) first.
+You need to [authenticate to GitHub Packages](https://docs.github.com/en/free-pro-team@latest/packages/guides/configuring-gradle-for-use-with-github-packages#installing-a-package) first.
 - Currently available version `0.1.0` is unstable!
 ### Maven
 ```xml